Azure/bicep-types-az/generated/managednetworkfabric/microsoft.managednetworkfabric/2023-02-01-preview/types.md

 ### Properties
 * **administrativeState**: 'Disabled' | 'Enabled' | string (ReadOnly): Indicates configuration state.
 Example: Enabled | Disabled.
 * **networkToNetworkInterconnectId**: string (ReadOnly): Gets the networkToNetworkInterconnectId of the resource.
-* **optionAProperties**: [OptionAPropertiesAutoGenerated](#optionapropertiesautogenerated): option A properties
+* **optionAProperties**: [OptionAProperties](#optionaproperties): option A properties
-* **optionBProperties**: [OptionBPropertiesAutoGenerated](#optionbpropertiesautogenerated) (Required): option B properties
+* **optionBProperties**: [OptionBPropertiesAutoGenerated](#optionbpropertiesautogenerated): option B properties
-* **peeringOption**: 'OptionA' | 'OptionB' | string: Peering option list.
+* **peeringOption**: 'OptionA' | 'OptionB' | string (Required): Peering option list.

 ## NetworkFabricPropertiesManagementNetworkConfigurationWorkloadVpnConfiguration
 ### Properties
 * **administrativeState**: 'Disabled' | 'Enabled' | string (ReadOnly): Indicates configuration state.
 Example: enabled | disabled.
 * **networkToNetworkInterconnectId**: string (ReadOnly): Gets the networkToNetworkInterconnectId of the resource.
-* **optionAProperties**: [OptionAPropertiesAutoGenerated](#optionapropertiesautogenerated): option A properties object
+* **optionAProperties**: [OptionAProperties](#optionaproperties): option A properties object
-* **optionBProperties**: [OptionBPropertiesAutoGenerated](#optionbpropertiesautogenerated) (Required): option B properties object
+* **optionBProperties**: [OptionBPropertiesAutoGenerated](#optionbpropertiesautogenerated): option B properties object
-* **peeringOption**: 'OptionA' | 'OptionB' | string: Peering option list.
+* **peeringOption**: 'OptionA' | 'OptionB' | string (Required): Peering option list.

 ## NetworkFabricPropertiesTerminalServerConfiguration
 ### Properties
 * **networkDeviceId**: string (ReadOnly): ARM Resource ID used for the NetworkDevice.
 * **password**: string: Password for the terminal server connection.
 * **primaryIpv4Prefix**: string: IPv4 Address Prefix of CE-PE interconnect links.
-Default value is 172.31.0.0/31.
+Example: 172.31.0.0/31.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **primaryIpv6Prefix**: string: IPv6 Address Prefix of CE-PE interconnect links.
-Default value is 3FFE:FFFF:0:CD30::a0/126.
+Example: 3FFE:FFFF:0:CD30::a0/126.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **secondaryIpv4Prefix**: string: Secondary IPv4 Address Prefix of CE-PE interconnect links.
-Default value is 172.31.0.20/31.
+Example: 172.31.0.20/31.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **secondaryIpv6Prefix**: string: Secondary IPv6 Address Prefix of CE-PE interconnect links.
-Default value is 3FFE:FFFF:0:CD30::a4/126.
+Example: 3FFE:FFFF:0:CD30::a4/126.
 The values can be specified at the time of creation or can be updated afterwards.
 Any update to the values post-provisioning may disrupt traffic.
 The 1st and 3rd IPs are to be configured on CE1 and CE2 for Option B interfaces.
 The 2nd and 4th IPs are to be configured on PE1 and PE2 for Option B interfaces.
 * **serialNumber**: string: Serial Number of Terminal server.
 * **username**: string: Username for the terminal server connection.